The Western Line is a new play in development by Saitu Studios, in collaboration with the Tagata Moana Writers Hub.

 The Western Line is one part of a trilogy series (alongside The M4 and The T80) inviting audiences onto a journey which draws from an eclectic array of personal stories as they navigate the different intersections of what it means to be a Pacific island person living in Australia.

-Each play explores a different Pacific nation and interrogates the many ways tagata Moana (people from the Pacific) travelled across the ocean as wayfinders, seafarers, and voyagers where they must look deep into their past to seek their future on new land.
+Each play explores a different Pacific nation and interrogates the many ways Tagata Moana (people from the Pacific) travelled across the ocean as wayfinders, seafarers, and voyagers where they must look deep into their past to seek their future on new land.
+Join us for an evening of music and storytelling as part of the creative development process for this new major work.

 Accessibility